cannatag/ldap3/README.txt

 CHANGELOG
 =========

+* 0.8.2
+    - Added refresh() method to Entry object to read again the attributes from the Reader

 * 0.8,1
     - Changed Exception returned by the library to LDAPException, a subclass of Exception.
     - Fixed documentation typos